-- Proposal for dividend payout at the shareholders' meeting The Company distributed cash dividend NT\$1.5 per share, stock dividend NT\$0 per share, totaling NT\$1.5 dividend per share. - 3.
+- 2. Proposal for dividend payout at the shareholders' meeting The Company proposes to distribute cash dividend NT\$0.26 per share, stock dividend NT\$0 per share, and NT\$0.24 per share from capital surplus, totaling NT\$0.5 dividend per share. - 3.
 Expected major change in dividend policy: nil. - (G) Effect of proposal of stock grants at the shareholders' meeting on the company's business performance and earnings per share: not applicable (the company doesn't compile financial forecast). - (H) Compensations for employees and directors: - 1.
 Percentage and scope of compensations for employees and directors specified in corporate charter: After settlement of final account, the resulting net profit, after deduction of business income tax, should be used in priority to cover accumulated loss of previous years, before appropriation of 10% of the balance as legal reserve and, if necessary, additional appropriation as special reserve, followed by appropriation for dividend.
 The remaining earnings, should it exist, would be combined with accumulated retained earnings of previous years for formulation of shareholder bonus payout by the directors for submission to shareholders' meeting for approval.